Low-level laser therapy: Side effects

 There are some reports of mild pain or skin irritation after red-light therapy.
 The long-term effects on the skin or the hair are not known.
 Eye protection is suggested for some devices.
 For skin applications, different wavelengths of light may result in different biological effects depending on the person's skin type, race, and ethnicity.
 Clinical guidelines suggest that a dermatologist be consulted before undergoing treatment.

-For safety, if a person chooses to use red-light therapy, a device approved for use on humans by the country the person lives in is recommended.
-For example, in the US, it is suggested that only devices approved by the FDA for dermatologic application should be used.
+For safety, use should be limited to a device approved for human use by the relevant government authority; for example, in the US, it is suggested that only devices certified by the FDA for dermatologic application be used.

-Society and culture

 History

 Faroese physician Niels Finsen is believed to be the father of modern light therapy.
 He used red light to treat smallpox lesions.
 He received the Nobel Prize in Physiology or Medicine in 1903.
 Scientific evidence for some of his treatments is lacking, and later eradication of smallpox and development of antibiotics for tuberculosis rendered light therapy obsolete for these diseases.

 Hungarian physician and surgeon Endre Mester (1903–1984) is credited with the discovery of the biological effects of low power lasers, which occurred a few years after the 1960 invention of the ruby laser and the 1961 invention of the helium–neon (HeNe) laser.
 Mester accidentally discovered that low-level ruby laser light could regrow hair during an attempt to replicate an experiment that showed that such lasers could reduce tumors in mice.
-The laser he was using was faulty and was not as powerful as he thought.
-It failed to affect the tumors, but he noticed that in the places where he had shaved the mice in order to do the experiments, the hair grew back more quickly on the treated mice than on those among the control group.
+The laser he was using was faulty and was not as powerful as believed.
+It failed to affect the tumors, but in places where the mice had been shaved in order to do the experiments, the hair grew back more quickly on the treated mice than on those among the control group.
 He published those results in 1967.
-He went on to show that low level HeNe light could accelerate wound healing in mice.
+Mester went on to show that low level HeNe light could accelerate wound healing in mice.

 By the 1970s, he was applying low level laser light to treat people with skin ulcers.
 In 1974, he founded the Laser Research Center at the Semmelweis Medical University in Budapest, and continued working there for the remainder of his life.
 His sons carried on his work and brought it to the United States.

 By 1987, companies selling lasers were claiming that they could treat pain, accelerate healing of sports injuries, and treat arthritis, but there was little evidence for this at that time.

-Mester originally called this approach "laser biostimulation'", but it soon became known as "low-level laser therapy" and with the adaptation of light emitting diodes by those studying this approach, it became known as "low-level light therapy", and to resolve confusion around the exact meaning of "low level", the term "photobiomodulation" arose.
+Mester originally called this approach "laser biostimulation", but it soon became known as "low-level laser therapy".
+With the adaptation of light emitting diodes it became known as "low-level light therapy"; to resolve confusion around the exact meaning of "low level", the term "photobiomodulation" arose as a synonym.